It’s common to see tarantula terrariums with bright lights in them, but since they are a nocturnal animal is it needed?

 If none of the information that you can find states that additional light is a requirement then they don’t need a tank light and it could be more harmful to them in the long run.

-The best way to tell that your spider is being overheated is by checking their exoskeleton after molting.
+Also, the best way to tell that your spider is being overheated is by checking their exoskeleton after molting.
 If the skin is hard and leathery their skin is drying out.
 They will also have scaring and bubbles on the inside of the exoskeleton.

 How long they need light